Observation of laser-assisted electron scattering in superfluid helium

-\textbf{3D scattering simulations}\\ For the 3D scattering simulations, we assume an ensemble of electrons with a fixed kinetic energy $E_\textrm{kin}$.
+\textbf{Monte Carlo 3D elastic scattering simulations (without light field)}\\ For the 3D scattering simulations, we assume an ensemble of electrons with a fixed kinetic energy $E_\textrm{kin}$.
 The ensemble with an isotropic distribution of initial directions propagates from the droplet center and scatters elastically until it finally exits the droplet.
 We assume binary electron-He collisions of mono-energetic electrons and neglect acceleration/deceleration due to LAES, as well as momentum transfer in elastic scattering events and inelastic interactions.
 The propagation distance before a scattering event, $s$ is chosen from the exponential distribution $N(x) = N_0\cdot e^{-n\sigma x}$ (Lambert–Beer law) as $s = -\frac{log(R)}{(n\sigma)}$, with $R$ uniformly distributed within the interval [0,1].
-Values for the elastic scattering cross section $\sigma$ and angular distribution$\frac{d\sigma}{d\Omega}$ are taken from Ref.~\cite{Dunseath2004a} for electron energies up to 10\,eV and from Ref.~\cite{sigma_webpage} for faster electrons.
-A constant He density of $n = 2.18\cdot10^{22}$\,$\frac{\text{Atoms}}{cm^3}$ ~\cite{Harms1998} is assumed.
+Values for the elastic scattering cross section $\sigma$ and angular distribution$\frac{d\sigma}{d\Omega}$ are taken from Ref.\cite{Dunseath2004a} for electron energies up to 10\,eV and from Ref.\cite{sigma_webpage} for faster electrons.
+A constant He density of $n = 2.18\cdot10^{22}$\,cm$^{-3}$ (Ref. \cite{Harms1998}) is assumed.